Islanders GM Lou Lamoriello has made his bets, but will they pay off?

 A is for Al Arbour, B is for Mike Bossy, etc.

-Brendan Burke, Stan Fischler and Jiggs McDonald, Islanders’ television voices present and past, as well as radio play-by-play announcer Chris King contributed essays for the book and team statistician Eric Hornick was also involved.
+Islanders television voices present and past Brendan Burke, Stan Fischler and Jiggs McDonald as well as radio play-by-play announcer Chris King contributed essays for the book, and team statistician Eric Hornick also was involved.

 A portion of the proceeds will benefit the Islanders’ Children’s Foundation.